 What happens to my submission?

 Once we have received your suggestion we will acknowledge receipt of it immediately.
-If the submission clearly fit our areas of interest and there is sufficient detail then it will be forwarded to the relevant marketing and research personnel for an initial evaluation.
-Once the initial evaluation has been undertaken, which we will try and undertake within six weeks, then we will contact you to either say that we would like to talk further, probably under a Non-Disclosure Agreement (NDA), or to say that at this point we don’t think we can see a way of working together.
+If the submission clearly fits our areas of interest and there is sufficient detail then it will be forwarded to the relevant marketing and research personnel for an initial evaluation.
+Once the initial evaluation has been undertaken, then we will contact you to either say that we would like to talk further, probably under a Non-Disclosure Agreement (NDA), or to say that at this point we don’t think we can see a way of working together.
 It may also be that we are interested in your proposal but we simply don’t have the right resources available at the time to take it forward.
 Again, we will let you know this as soon as possible so that you can seek alternative development routes as we recognise that waiting may not be an option for you.

 Tata Steel may not always be the right partner to take your proposal forward.
 If we feel it is the best route for your proposal, then we may make contact with other Tata Group Companies who may be interested in it.
 In this case the review process will take longer.

 If my submission is not successful, will Tata Steel tell me why?

 We will always try and give a broad indication of why the submission was not taken forward but may not give detailed reasons.

 Tata Steel is open to all kinds of collaboration agreements, including supply chain arrangements, licensing of technology where appropriate and joint developments.
 Where significant development work is required it may be that we can work with you to identify suitable partners and jointly submit proposals for appropriate funding to take the project forward.

 Do I need to have Intellectual Property in place before I submit a proposal?